Rose Parade: Floats

 The 2010 parade floats included the Boy Scouts of America's 100th Anniversary float, the Consulate General of Mexico in Los Angeles in celebration of Mexico's bicentennial of independence, and "Safety Harbor Kids".
 The 2010 parade also featured a 113 ft float from Dick Van Patten's Natural Balance Pet Foods, which set a Guinness world record for the longest single-chassis float.
 The City of West Covina paid tribute to the "service and commitment of the Tuskegee Airmen" with a float entitled "Tuskegee Airmen – A Cut Above", which featured a large bald eagle, two replica World War II "Redtails" fighter planes, and historical images of some of the airmen who served our country.
 The float won the Mayor's trophy as the most outstanding city entry – national or international, also Anaheim float featured the 2010 Major League Baseball All-Star Game that was played at Angel Stadium of Anaheim, four former MLB All-Stars, pitchers Mark Langston, Chuck Finley, and Troy Percival, along with second baseman Bobby Grich were aboard.

 Since January 1, 2012, fell on a Sunday, tradition dictated that the parade would be held on Monday, January 2, 2012.
-The 2012 Rose Parade had 43 floats, featuring the Honda float featuring Grammy-award-winning musician Kenny G aboard, the LMU Centennial Celebration float, and the Girl Scouts of the USA 100th Anniversary float (entitled "What Will You Do Today?").
+The 2012 Rose Parade had 43 floats, featuring the Honda float featuring Grammy Award-winning musician Kenny G aboard, the LMU Centennial Celebration float, and the Girl Scouts of the USA 100th Anniversary float (entitled "What Will You Do Today?").
 Float builder Fiesta Floats donated their services to the design of the Girl Scouts float, which was decorated by the organization's volunteers (of all ages).
 Paramount Pictures also participated in the 2012 parade with its centennial celebration float "100 Years of Movie Magic".
 Namco Bandai Games joined the parade for the first time, commemorating the Power Rangers.
 Others were Microsoft Kinect ("You are the Controller") and the Kit-Cat Klock ("Timeless Fun for Everyone").

-The floats compete for one of 24 awards selected by three judges each year.
-Since Honda became the title sponsor, its floats are not eligible to compete for an award.

-After the parade, the floats are parked at the end of the parade route on Sierra Madre Boulevard and Washington Boulevard, near Victory Park and are on display for a day and a half (two-and-a-half days when January 1 falls on Friday) after the parade.
-None of the float riders or dignitaries/celebrities involved in the parade are present, and animated features on some floats are not activated.
-Admission to the viewing area is $13 and children are admitted free.